varnish/Varnish-Book/varnish_book.rst

 ``varnishadm`` establishes a connection to the Varnish daemon ``varnishd``.
 You can use ``varnishadm`` to:

-- start and stop the cache (aka child) process
+- start and stop the cacher (aka child) process
 - change configuration parameters without restarting Varnish
 - reload the Varnish Configuration Language (VCL) without restarting Varnish
 - view the most up-to-date documentation for parameters